The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Renfe has many different types of tickets, with the main differentiators being size of passenger groups and prices, rather than services and amenities, and there is one standard class.
 A generous luggage allowance lets you take up to three items, with a combined weight of no more than 55lb.
 You have a choice of taking your own refreshments, or purchasing the usual train fare snacks and sandwiches from the amenities on board.
 There are also vending machines on the trains for extra convenience.
 Renfe offers a free assistance service for travellers with disabilities or restricted mobility, called Atendo.
 This provides comprehensive support, helping with transit through the train stations and with boarding and alighting from trains.
 Pets are also welcome to travel, as long as they are in appropriate containers.
 You can travel with a bicycle, as long as it can be folded up to meet the travel parameters.

-Omio customers travelling this route depart most frequently from Barcelona Sants and arrive in Valencia Joaquín Sorolla.
+Omio customers who travel this route most frequently depart from Barcelona Sants and arrive in Valencia Joaquín Sorolla.

 Here are some other resources that might have the information you need